Fast approximate estimation of conditional Shapley values when using a linear explainer: Brief overview of Shapley values used to explain individual model predictions

-here $\bm v$ is the vector of expected contribution function of length $2^p$, $\bm Z$ is a $2^p\times (p+1)$ binary matrix (0 and 1), where the first coloumn is a coloumn vector of 1s and the $i$ element in the j-th row is 1 if covariate $i$ is in the set $S$ corresponding to the $j$-th value of contribution function and otherwise 0, and the weight matrix $\bm W$ is a diagonal matrix $2^p\times 2^p$ with elements $k(p,|S|)=(p-1)/\binom{N}{k}|S|(p-|S|) $.
+here $\bm v$ is the vector of expected contribution function of length $2^p$, $\bm B$ is a $2^p\times (p+1)$ binary matrix (0 and 1), where the first column is a column vector of 1s and the $i$-th element in the j-th row is 1 if covariate $i$ is in the set $S$ corresponding to the $j$-th value of contribution function and otherwise 0, and the weight matrix $\bm W$ is a diagonal matrix $2^p\times 2^p$ with elements $k(p,|S|)=(p-1)/\binom{p}{|S|}|S|(p-|S|) $.
 Here $|S|$ is the number of covariates in the set $S$.
 We set $k(p,0)$ and $k(p,p)$ to $10^6$, which is also done in the shapr-package \citep{jullum2025shapr}.

+When the number of covariates becomes large, one can also sample the subsets (with replacement), which are also called coalitions, used to estimate $\bm \phi$.
+One uses the Shapley weights $k(p,|S|)$ as sampling weights and always includes the empty and full coalitions in the estimation.

 There are mainly two ways to estimate $v(S)$, Monte Carlo methods and regression methods.
 The Monte Carlo methods use sampling to estimate the conditional expectation.
 The regression paradigm directly fits a regression model that predicts $v(S)$.
 We focus only on the regression paradigm in our work.